Legalisation of car lease statements for Algeria

 • If you lease the car yourself, ask the lease company to arrange the legalisation with KVK.

-Consular Services Centre (CDC)
+Consular Service Centre (CDC)

 2. Car from an individual with Algerian nationality

-The private individual makes and signs a written power of attorney.
-You must have the power of attorney legalised by the Algerian embassy in the Netherlands.
+The power of attorney will then be valid in the country where you are travelling with the car.
 Legalisation by the CDC and KVK is not possible in this case.

 3. Car from a private individual with Dutch nationality

-The private individual must make and sign a written power of attorney.
-You must have the power of attorney legalised by the municipality where the car owner lives.
-After legalisation by the municipality, the CDC legalises the power of attorney.
-The final step is legalisation by the Algerian embassy.
 After that, the power of attorney is valid in the country you are travelling to with the car.
 Legalisation by KVK is not possible in this case.